model-checking/kani-verifier-blog/_posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md

   - The second describes a write-only buffer for the device to fill with the contents of the requested sector.
 The length of this buffer is the requested size.
   - The third describes a write-only buffer for the device to fill with a status byte indicating whether the request succeeded.

-A write request is similar except that the first buffer specifies a write request type (`VIRTIO_BLK_T_OUT`) and the second descriptor describes a read-only buffer for the device that contains the data to be written-to the requested sector.
+A write request is similar except that the first buffer specifies a write request type (`VIRTIO_BLK_T_OUT`) and the second descriptor describes a read-only buffer for the device that contains the data to be written to the requested sector.

 The following figure shows a descriptor table with descriptors and buffers for a read request of sector `5` of `2048` bytes.
 The descriptor chain begins at index `7` and continues through `12` and `20` and the descriptors point-to buffers at addresses `A`, `B` and `C`, respectively.